 - Persuasive – ie writing a convincing one-sided point of view.
 Use anecdotes, quotes, examples, original thought and opinion and above all – explain your points to make them authoritative and believable.
-Use rhetorical questions, for example a ‘surely sentence’.
+Use rhetorical questions, for example, a ‘surely sentence’.
 Here’s a guide on the differences between discursive and persuasive writing.
 Here’s a guide on how to argue effectively in formal writing.

-- Personal writing – 1st person, for example a recount or diary entry.
+- Personal writing – 1st person, for example, a recount or diary entry.
 Try to make the reader understand how you felt.
 Ensure your visual descriptions are vivid.
 Use figurative language (imagery) and powerful verbs to enhance your description of scenes, emotions and characters.
 Here’s a revision guide for personal writing.

 - Narrative – a story.
 Plan effectively.
 Ensure you have a structure.
-Perhaps use a three act plan – a setting, a problem and a resolution.
+Perhaps use a three-act plan – a setting, a problem and a resolution.
 Or start in the middle of the action (in media res) for something different and exciting.
 Above all know what you are going to write before you start writing.
 When describing, especially for scene setting, use figurative language (imagery) and powerful verbs to enhance your use of language.
 Here’s a useful guide to narrative writing.

-Characterisation – show, rather than tell the the reader your characters.
+Characterisation – show, rather than tell the reader your characters.
 Show how they move, talk, act, or react.
 Here’s some more advice about writing characters.

-With speech, make the attribution (he said/she said …) varied and interesting.
+With dialogue, make the attribution (he said/she said …) varied and interesting.
 Move it about – place it at the start, in the middle as well as at the end of speech sentences.
 If you are going to use speech, it’s essential to punctuate correctly.
 Here are some practise exercises for revision.

 Point of view – write from the point of view of a character you can relate to.
 A different or unusual point of view is a good thing – as long as it is believable.
 One student of mine wrote from the point of view of a dead fish once.
 Probably best avoided.
-However, a flashback story using points of view from a first day to a last day, could be quite effective.
+However, a flashback story using points of view from a first day to the last day, could be quite effective.

 Your school will have instructed you in many methods of planning essay tasks.
 These might include spider diagrams, mind maps, list plans etc. This book has some good study skills and planning techniques.
 This book offers some useful tips on Mind Mapping.